Pan Tadeusz: Plot

 Afterwards, the Judge tries to bribe Ryków to keep the whole incident silent.
 The Russian refuses the money, but promises the whole thing will be blamed on Major Płut drunkenly giving orders to attack.
 Gerwazy confesses he killed Płut to keep him silent.

 Father Robak predicts he will likely die the following night because of the wounds he suffered.
 He asks to talk alone with Gerwazy with just his brother, the Judge, present.
 He reveals he is really Jacek Soplica and tells his side of the story of the Pantler's death.
 Jacek and the Pantler's daughter were in love.
 The Pantler was aware of this, but, thinking Jacek of too low birth to marry his daughter, pretended to be oblivious.
 The Pantler treated Jacek as a friend for political reasons, needing his influence amongst the lesser nobility.
 Jacek suffered through the charade, until the Pantler openly asked him for an opinion about another candidate for a husband for his daughter.
 Jacek left without a word, intending to never visit the Castle again.
 Much later he witnessed the Castle being stormed by the Russians.
 Seeing the Pantler victorious and proud made Jacek overwhelmed with grief and anger - which drove him to kill the Pantler.

 Gerwazy admits that the Pantler wronged Jacek, and gives up his revenge, considering them even after Jacek (as Father Robak) sacrificed himself to save him and the Count's.
 Gerwazy also reveals that the dying Pantler gave him a sign he forgave his killer.
 Father Robak dies the following night.

 The nobles who took part in the battle against the Russians, including Tadeusz and the Count, are forced to leave the country, as they are in threat of being arrested by the Russian authorities.
 A year later, they come back as soldiers of the Polish troops in Napoleonic army.
 Gerwazy and Protazy, now friends, reminisce on the events from a year before.
 Tadeusz and Zosia get engaged.

-Other translations
+Translations

 There have been multiple English translations: